home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 #### Calculating zones to affect

-The LIFX Z and LIFX Lightstrip have 8 zones per segment and a maximum allowed length of 10 segments, which results in a maximum zone count of 80.
+The LIFX Z and LIFX Lightstrip have eight (8) zones per segment and a maximum allowed length of 10, resulting in a maximum zone count of 80.

 The LIFX Beam has 10 zones in each beam and 1 zone in each corner.
 You can add a maximum of 8 beams and 2 corners to a controller, which results in a maximum zone count of 82.